 Duluth-based artist Frank Big Bear developed unique drawings for a coloring book designed especially for children.
 Teens from the Little Earth Arts Collective wrote the text inspired by the images.
-The book is featured as part of the WACPAK activity set that includes coloring pencils, an eraser and a limited edition tote bag with a Frank Big Bear design.
-Look for the WACPAK at the lobby desks and the Walker Shop for $9.50 (members $8.50).
+The book is featured as part of the WACPAK activity set that includes coloring pencils, an eraser, and a limited edition tote bag with a Frank Big Bear design.
+Look for the WACPAK in the Walker Shop for $9.50 (members $8.50).

 First Free Saturday

 On the first Saturday of each month the Walker facilitates free entry all day, as well as activities, performances, film screenings, and workshops just for kids between the hours of 10 am–3 pm.
 Free First Saturday has been recognized twice by MN Parent Magazine with a Family Favorite/Free Cultural Event award.

 Sensory Friendly Sunday is a monthly, free event for kids, teens, and adults with autism spectrum disorder or sensory sensitivities and their families, offering the opportunity to make art together, explore the galleries, watch a short film, or just hang out in a different setting.

 - Kids get in FREE: Free admission for ages 0–18.